krimler/forecast/forge_ds/README.md

 event.
 SONAR is small enough that it can't drive method selection; we include it as an external-data spot check, not a primary benchmark.

-## Documented deviations from spec2

-1. The figure pipeline (F1-F5) and full 226-cell experimental matrix were dropped during the reframe from "spec2 paper claim" to "method selection".
-The figure code remains in `forge_ds/figures/` for reference; it isn't run by the current pipeline.

-2. The Constrained TPP "ablation gap" was traced to the over-call constraint accidentally aligning with the Sales-optimal cadence.
-   When we replaced over-call with a Sales-orthogonal constraint (tight capacity_minutes only), the gap collapsed.
-See `probe_orthogonal.py` and the conversation record.

-3. The original harness (`forge_ds/harness/`) had per-(rep, window)
-   pandas overhead that didn't scale to default ForgeSynth (1000 reps).
-   Stage 2 onward uses `forge_ds/experiments/stage2.py`, which precomputes per-rep snapshots once at dataset load.
-The harness still works at smoke scale and is left in for the spec2 ML algorithms.

-4. Neural TPP duration loss is downweighted in the training loop.
-The factored mark head has a duration logit but the cross-entropy term is skipped.
-This kept training stable on tiny warmup windows.
-Worth reintroducing if anyone runs Neural TPP at default scale.

-5. LP uses a constant per-call duration (mean of the spec1 segment x rep-type duration distribution) instead of sampling.
-Keeps the LP linear and tractable; loses the duration-mix nuance.